stephenlepisto/wixtoolsetexamples/README.md

 one shortcut runs the program while the other shortcut uninstalls the application.

-The remaining five projects are the various WiX install projects built around the five WiX Toolset Install Type Templates as described below.
+The remaining six projects are the various WiX install projects built around the five WiX Toolset Install Type Templates as described below plus one setup project that contains two customizations (also described below).
 The goal of each install project is to install the SimpleApp application and the (optional) associated documentation file.
 Building everything builds a 32-bit application with a 32-bit installer, a 64-bit application with a 64-bit installer, in a